drazner/SnakeUkraine/README.md

 # SnakeUkraine
-A snake game to support Ukraine from the Russian invasion
+A snake game to support Ukraine from the Russian invasion.
+This game was created to fundraise for humanitarian aid relief in Ukraine.